-- Stakeholders must affirm that the kind of meat or meat products they intend to import is not sufficiently available in the domestic market. - Stakeholders must have a certified registration from Tanzania Bureau of Standards. - Importers of meat products must have a TMB clearance certificate. - Importers must pay a duty equal to 2 percent of production costs.
+- Stakeholders must affirm that the kind of meat or meat products they intend to import is not sufficiently available in the domestic market. - Stakeholders must have a certified registration from Tanzania Bureau of Standards. - Importers of meat products must have a TMB clearance certificate.

+Importers must pay a duty equal to 2 percent of FOB value of imported meat product charged • per each consignment.